-Use of any school phone is restricted for emergency situations.
-A phone is available for student use with permission in Reception or the teacher.
+The use of school phones for students is restricted to emergencies.
+A phone is available for student use with permission in the Reception Office or some classrooms.
 School phones are not for making personal arrangements (eg, play dates).

 Smoking and Substance/Alcohol Abuse